 Fixed income includes U.S. government and government agencies, corporate bonds and notes, asset backed securities, collateralized mortgage obligations, private placements and derivative investments.
 U.S. government and government agency bonds and notes are valued at the closing price reported in the active market in which the individual security is traded.
 Corporate bonds and notes, asset backed securities and collateralized mortgage obligations are valued at either the yields currently available on comparable securities of issuers with similar credit ratings or valued under a discounted cash flow approach that utilizes observable inputs, such as current yields of similar instruments, but includes adjustments for certain risks that may not be observable such as credit and liquidity risks.
 Private placements are valued by the custodian using recognized pricing services and sources.
-Derivative instruments such as credit default swaps, interest rate swaps are valued by the custodian using recognized in active market in which the derivative is traded.
+Derivative instruments such as credit default swaps, interest rate swaps are valued by the custodian using closing market swap curves and market derived inputs.
+Futures are valued at the closing price reported in active market in which the derivative is traded.